h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

 ### WIP

 - Q Learning for stalker micro
-- Unit tests for q_learning core functions
 - Q Learning should learn how to kill without dying and not how to flee
-- Fix debugger controller

-- Early Scout with probes
+- Probe micro
 - React to early cheese.
 Attack proxy structures with probes + Attack scouting workers

 - Buildings controllers should have no strategic logic inside

 #### DONE

+- Fix debugger controller
+- Early Scout with probes
 - Stalker micro
 - Ignore zergs eggs as targets
 - Fix twilight council sometimes (or all) not being built when 3gate blink stalker all in